How to start a blog in 2025: the complete guide for beginners

 How WordPress is configured by default is mostly right, except for these little changes which will help you get started on the right foot.

-Hide Top Toolbar – When building a blog or website, you’ll often want to see how your website looks.
+Hide Top Toolbar – When starting a blog or website, you’ll often want to see how your website looks.
 But there is always a black toolbar at the top which is only visible to the admin, which means you.

 If you’d like to do the same, click Users > Profile from the left menu in your WordPress dashboard.